Shabana (actress): Shabana-Nadeem pair

 Shabana first acted with Pakistani film actor Nadeem in her debut Urdu film Chakori in 1967.
 Her performances in the films Anari, Chotey Sahab, Chand aur Chandni and Chand Suraj, an experimental film with the first half devoted to the relationship between Waheed Murad and Rozina and the unconnected second half focused on Shabana and Nadeem, received international critical acclaim.

-She resurfaced in Pakistani movies during the 80s, when co-productions among South Asian countries became popular, including roles in Basera (1984) and Aandhi (1991), both co-starring Nadeem.
+She resurfaced in Pakistani movies during the 1980s, when co-productions among South Asian countries became popular, including roles in Basera (1984) and Aandhi (1991), both co-starring Nadeem.
 She also starred in the Pakistan-Turkey co-production Halchal with Javed Sheikh in 1986.

 Personal life

-Shabana retired from acting in 1998 and immigrated to the United States to live with her family members.
+Shabana retired from acting in 1998 and immigrated to the United States to live with her family.
 She has been married to Bangladeshi film producer Wahid Sadique since 1973.
 They have two daughters and one son.
 Her daughter graduated from Yale and attended Harvard University for her doctoral work.
 Her son works in finance.